Application guidelines for TIA Postdoc call

 - Publication list of the postdoc (5 most important publications relevant to the research plan)

-- If needed, documentation of post doc researchers’s special circumstances: maternity, paternity, parental or childcare leave, military or non-military service, or long-term illness
+- If needed, documentation of post doc researchers’s special circumstances if more than 10 years have passed since doctoral defense: maternity, paternity, parental or childcare leave, military or non-military service, or long-term illness or another special reason, such as residing in a conflict area.

 In addition, the following attachments are needed: